Black Sea Bass - South of Cape Hatteras - 2013

 Status of Fisheries Management Plans (FMP) – In North Carolina, the stock of black sea bass found south of Cape Hatteras are currently included in the Interjurisdictional FMP, which defers to SAFMC FMP compliance requirements.
 Amendment 13C was approved by SAFMC in December 2005 and became effective in October 2006.
 It established a commercial quota and additional pot restrictions as well as recreational allocation and increased the recreational minimum size and reduced the bag limit.
 Accountability measures and annual catch limits were developed in Amendment 17B.
 Amendment 18A will introduce additional restrictions including the higher size limits described below.

 Research and Data Needs – Continue monitoring of catches, continue federal tagging projects, develop age information, alternative biological reference points, juvenile abundance index is needed, and determine if stock structure exists.

-Harvest Season – Fishing season opens June 1 for recreational and July 1 for commercial and remains open until quota is met.
-Both the recreational and commercial quota was reached in 2010/2011 and 2011/2012 fishing year resulting in seasonal closures.
+Harvest Season – Fishing season opened June 1, 2012 for recreational and July 1, 2012 for commercial and remained open until quota was met.
+Recreational quota was reached in September and commercial quota was reached in October.
+Both the recreational and commercial quota was reached in 2010/2011, 2011/2012, and 2012/2013 fishing years resulting in seasonal closures.

 Size and Age at Maturity – 7.7 inches TL/1 years